-- A financial debt ratio equal to or lesser than 60%, calculated as consolidated financial debt divided by the total consolidated value of the asset. - A guaranteed financial debt ratio is not greater than 40%, calculated as guaranteed financial debt divided by the consolidated asset value. - An Interest Coverage Ratio more than 2.1, calculated as EBITDA divided by the financial expenses for the period. - The Total Untaxed Asset Ratio is less than 1.25.
+- A financial debt ratio equal to or lesser than 60%, calculated as consolidated financial debt divided by the total consolidated value of the asset. - A guaranteed financial debt ratio equal to or less than 40%, calculated as guaranteed consolidated financial debt divided by the consolidated value of the asset. - An interest coverage ratio higher than 2.1, calculated as EBITDA divided by the financial expenses for the period. - A total untaxed ratio asset less than 1.25.

 The result of failing to meet said ratios is early maturity, where such failure can be corrected within 30 days after notice thereof is given by the fiscal agent or by any of the bondholders.
-In this sense, the Directors believe said ratios are met as at the date of these consolidated financial statements and expect them to be met in the next twelve months.
+In this sense, the Directors believe said ratios are met as at the date of these consolidated financial statements.
+They also expect them to be met in the next twelve months.